 Lighten your stress-load by making this Make-Ahead Turkey Gravy for your holiday celebration.
 It can be made a couple of days ahead of your meal using turkey wings.

 Contrary to popular belief, you don’t need a whole turkey to make gravy.
 However, you must slow-roast turkey to get good gravy.
 And now that so many us deep fry or cook our turkey in an electric roaster, we no longer have the drippings to make the gravy.

-I have to admit I have witnessed some pretty seasoned cooks have complete breakdowns at Thanksgiving when it comes time to gravy making.
-There is just too much going on at that moment; the bird is out of the oven, they are trying to deglaze the pan, the side dishes are almost ready or are getting cold, there are too many people around…let’s face it, gravy anxiety is real.
+I have to admit I’ve witnessed some pretty seasoned cooks have complete breakdowns on Thanksgiving day, when it comes time to gravy making.
+There is just too much going on at that moment; the bird is out of the oven, they are trying to deglaze the pan, the side dishes are almost ready or are getting cold, there are too many people around…gravy anxiety is real.

-However, all of this pandemonium can be eliminated with a little planning.
+All of this pandemonium can be eliminated with a little planning.
 The secret is turkey wings from the grocery store.
-Every store has them and they are so cheap.
-When you roast the wings with celery, onions and garlic, you have the makings of a perfect turkey stock, which you will make into the perfect gravy.
-This can be done months ahead and frozen, taking out the stock when you need it.
+Every store has them and they are so inexpensive.
+When you roast the wings with celery, onions and garlic, you have the makings of a perfect turkey stock, which you will turn into the perfect gravy.
+This can be done months or days ahead and frozen, taking out the stock when you need it.

-On Thanksgiving you can make the gravy while the juiciest bird is in the oven as opposed to when it’s out, which many of you know is a very stressful activity.
+On Thanksgiving you can make the gravy while the turkey is in the oven (as opposed to when it’s out), which many of you know is a very stressful activity.

 So relieve your stress this year and make gravy ahead of time.

 - Turkey Wings: The foundation for your flavorful turkey stock, offering a rich and savory base for the gravy.

 - Celery: Adds a subtle, aromatic flavor to the stock and contributes to the overall complexity of the gravy.

 - Onion: Enhances the savory profile of the stock, with a sweet undertone to balance the flavors.